chadeckles/chadeckles/README.md

 ## About Me

-Hello 👋
+#### Hello 👋

-My name is Chad Eckles and I currently reside in Colorado ⛰️
+My name is Chad Eckles and I am a cybersecurity & cloud professional residing in Colorado ⛰️

-## Professional Life
+## Professional

 :octocat: I am a Senior Security Engineer at GitHub focusing on security cloud infrastructure.
 My goal is to make the world a more secure place for everyone.

 🪖 I started my career in technology with the United States Air Force and continue to serve in the US Navy Reserves as a Maritime Cyber Warfare Officer.

-🏫 I am a current adjunct instructor at the University of Denver.
+🏫 I teach as an adjunct instructor at the University of Denver.

-## Personal Life
+## Personal

 You can typically find me:
 - Spending time with family 👪